microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 - `D3D12_BARRIER_LAYOUT_LEGACY_SHADER_RESOURCE`
 - `D3D12_BARRIER_LAYOUT_LEGACY_DIRECT_QUEUE_GENERIC_READ_COMPUTE_QUEUE_ACCESSIBLE`

 It is the driver's responsibility to determine the actual memory layout of a resource using one of these legacy layouts.
 This is not new behavior since drivers needed to do this for legacy barriers.
-These layouts are not exposed in the public API and may not be used in enhanced Barrier API calls.
-Invalid layout values in Barrier API calls, including these, result in removal of command list.
+These layouts are not exposed in the public API and may not be used in enhanced `Barrier` API calls.
+Invalid layout values in `Barrier` API calls, including these, result in removal of command list.

 The `D3D12_BARRIER_LAYOUT_LEGACY_DIRECT_QUEUE_GENERIC_READ_COMPUTE_QUEUE_ACCESSIBLE` is used when translating from a resource state that includes the `D3D12_RESOURCE_STATE_NON_PIXEL_SHADER` bit along with any other read bits.

 ### Equivalent `D3D12_BARRIER_LAYOUT` for each `D3D12_RESOURCE_STATES` bit

-Layouts enums starting with `D3D12_BARRIER_LAYOUT_LEGACY_` are internal-only and not exposed in public headers.
-These exist only for internal translation of legacy ResourceBarrier API's.
+Layout enums starting with `D3D12_BARRIER_LAYOUT_LEGACY_` are internal-only and not exposed in public headers.
+These exist only for internal translation of legacy `ResourceBarrier` API's.
 See [Legacy layouts](#legacy-layouts).

 | State bit                                                | Layout                                         |
 |----------------------------------------------------------|------------------------------------------------|